Dick Wingate

-Dick Wingate (born April 6, 1952, in New Haven, Connecticut) is an American music industry and digital entertainment executive.
-He currently serves as principal of DEV Advisors, a digital entertainment consultancy that provides expertise to service providers, app developers, content owners and investors.
-He is a board member and partner in NY-based Big House Music Publishing and a lifetime member of NARAS (Grammys).
+Dick Wingate (born April 6, 1952, in New Haven, Connecticut) is an American music industry and digital entertainment executive, currently serving as principal of DEV Advisors.
+Wingate is also a board member and partner in Big House Music Publishing, as well as an affiliate of NARAS (Grammys).

 Early days

 As a teenager, Wingate frequently went to concerts including Cream, the Beach Boys, the Jeff Beck Group featuring Rod Stewart, the Rolling Stones and a Doors concert in New Haven in which Jim Morrison was arrested on stage in December 1967.
-In 1970, he enrolled as a student at Brown University in Providence, Rhode Island.
+After Wingate graduated from Hopkins School in 1970, he enrolled as a student at Brown University in Providence, Rhode Island.
 He then worked at WBRU-FM, starting out as a DJ and soon progressing to music director in 1972 and to program director in 1973.
 Wingate met Bruce Springsteen, who visited the station.
 Only a few years later he would become his product manager.

 In 1974, after graduating, Wingate moved to New York City as director of East Coast Promotions / Operations for independent record label Chess / Janus Records and worked with the artists Al Stewart, Camel, Caravan and Muddy Waters.
 He also held a weekend DJ slot at WPLR-FM in New Haven, where he first premiered "Born to Run" to southern Connecticut listeners.

 Record labels: Columbia, Epic and PolyGram

-In late 1975, Wingate moved to Columbia Records as a product manager, and quickly became the manager of choice for their most prestigious and sensitive artists.
+In late 1975, Wingate moved to Columbia Records as a product manager.
 During his tenure at Columbia, he product managed Springsteen's Darkness on the Edge of Town, Pink Floyd – Animals, David Gilmour's first solo LP, Nick Lowe's Pure Pop for Now People, Peter Tosh's Legalize It and Equal Rights albums and the three album initial marketing campaign for Elvis Costello's My Aim Is True, This Year's Model and Armed Forces.
 His relationship with Springsteen was documented in Dave Marsh's authorized biography, Born to Run, including a photograph of Springsteen and Wingate at the printing press as the covers of Darkness on the Edge of Town were being printed.